App-Choreography/Fix-Our-Readme/README.md

 # Fix-Our-Readme!

-### Get an invite to our organisation when you contribute!
+ Get an invite to our organisation when you contribute!

+**This is a super easy way to polish your issue and pull request skills!**

 ## Firstly, make a pull request with your fixes, and then create an issue, either using our templates, or free style!